On Tuesday, the 3rd of April, I was doing math in my…

 This section must be included when submitting your sitemap.
 It also contains links to all of your products, product images, pages, collections, and blog posts.

-Google may not always index ALL of your pages, only a subset.
+Google may not always index ALL of your pages; it indexes only a subset.
 For example, you can’t force Google to re-index your site, but you can use Google Search Console.

 After connecting your store to Google Search Console, you can verify your domain name and manage your Shopify sitemap with the Sitemap NoIndex SEO Tool.